 Plaintiffs allege that the Rocking Policy violates various international treaties as well as the sovereignty of Mexico by permitting Border Patrol agents to fire their weapons into Mexico’s sovereign territory.
 They also claim that the Rocking Policy violates the Fourth and Fifth Amendments.
 Plaintiffs seek compensatory and punitive damages, reasonable attorney fees, and other reasonable relief.

-As of February, 2018, the case is stayed pending the Fifth Circuit’s decision in Hernandez, et al. v.
+As of February 2018, the case was stayed pending the Fifth Circuit’s decision in Hernandez, et al. v.
 Mesa, following that case’s remand from the Supreme Court.
 On May 29, 2018, the parties filed a joint advisory on the Fifth Circuit’s decision in Hernandez v.
 Mesa, 885 F.3d 811 (5th Cir.
 2018).
 As of August 2018, the case remains pending.